MalcolmScruggs/task-tracker/README.md

 # TaskTracker
 Design Decisions:

+* Tasks can no longer be unassigned.
+This removes any questions about a user with a manager making an unassigned task.
+It also makes who can delete what clear (ie. user with manager deleting unassigned tasks)

+* Only managers can assign tasks to employees they directly manage.
+The exception is a user with no manager can self-assign a task (ie CEO of a company) who can additionally assign a task to themselves.
+This is to encompass more use cases for users.

 Data
 * Users have a unique username (email) enforced by unique constraint on database
 * Verification not done on email's yet (currently just set as a unique username)